OpenVisualCloud/Video-Super-Resolution-Library/How to build.md

 # Prerequisites
 To build this project you will need:
-- Linux based OS (Tested and validated on Ubuntu 18.04 LTS)
+- Linux based OS (Tested and validated on Ubuntu 18.04 LTS, Ubuntu 22.04 and CentOS 7.9)
 - [Docker](https://www.docker.com/)
 - Intel Xeon hardware which supports Intel AVX512 (Skylake generation or later)
 - Compiler (clang++, g++)